jtenner/FMC-fabric/README.md

 ## Features

 List of main features.
-Everything is configurable in ingame options menu called 'FMC...'
+Everything is configurable in in-game options menu called 'FMC...'

 ### Crosshair

-This mod disables crosshair changing it's color based on background and instead let's you choose the static color yourself.
+This disables crosshair changing it's color based on background and instead let's you choose the static color yourself.
 You can also set the scale of the crosshair.
+You can still scale the crosshair even if you don't use the static color feature.

 If you use a crosshair from a resource pack that is already colored or you wish to have a crosshair that has multiple colors, set the color to white which will make it so only colors from the resource pack are used.